aberke/coloring-book/README.md

 ##### Notes:

 Use the `?print` URL param to test printer friendly styling of the page
+- This will disable animations (for better browser performance)

 For regenerating the PDF at /coloring-book.pdf:
 - Go to /#!/print-book